 MUSC-116.
-Marching Band.
-2 Hours.
+Marching Band I. 2 Hours.
 An instrumental music unit emphasizing performances, drilling and coordination of drills with suitable music as the basis of the course.
-May be taken for credit two times.
-Prerequisite: Consent of instructor.
-Student needs to have a minimum two years of band experience.
+Prerequisite: Student needs to have a minimum two years of band experience or consent of instructor.

 MUSC-117.
 Applied Music.
 1 Hour.
 Private instruction in Piano, Voice, Brass, Percussion, Woodwind, and Conducting will be offered.
-May be taken for credit four times.
 Prerequisite: Consent of instructor.